-Participants to activities funded by IHI JU will have to ensure that the products and services that they develop based or partly based on the results of clinical studies undertaken as part of an indirect action are affordable, available and accessible to the public at fair and reasonable conditions.
-For that purpose, the general conditions relating to the IHI JU Calls included in this amended work programme specify additional exploitation obligations applicable to specific indirect actions.25
+Participants in activities funded by IHI JU will have to ensure that the products and services that they develop based or partly based on the results of clinical studies undertaken as part of an indirect action are affordable, available and accessible to the public at fair and reasonable conditions.
+For this purpose, the general conditions relating to the IHI JU calls included in this amended work programme specify additional exploitation obligations applicable to specific indirect actions.26

-Specific Objective 1 addresses the challenge of unravelling causal factors of disease that are still poorly understood, such as the interplay between genetic and environmental factors.
+Specific Objective 1 (SO1) addresses the challenge of unravelling causal factors of disease that are still poorly understood, such as the interplay between genetic and environmental factors.
 By elucidating the mechanisms of diseases and factors contributing to health status, better targets and approaches can be developed for new and more precise personalised health innovations in prevention, diagnosis, and therapy, as well as for facilitating good health while aging.
-To contribute to the achievement of the impacts of this objective, for example IHI JU will launch the topic "Cardiovascular diseases - improved prediction, prevention, diagnosis, and monitoring".
+To contribute to the achievement of the impacts of this objective, for example IHI JU will launch the topics "Cardiovascular diseases - improved prediction, prevention, diagnosis, and monitoring", "Screening platform and biomarkers for prediction and prevention of diseases of unmet public health need", and "Digital health technologies for the prevention and personalised management of mental disorders and their long-term health consequences".

-Specific Objective 2 addresses one or more of the barriers for the development of new types of products or services in the health domain that integrate diverse components (such as diagnostics, medicinal products, medical devices, wearables, treatment monitoring, digital solutions).
+Specific Objective 2 (SO2) addresses one or more of the barriers for the development of new types of products or services in the health domain that integrate diverse components (such as diagnostics, medicinal products, medical devices, wearables, treatment monitoring, digital solutions).
 To fully exploit the potential of various technologies and approaches, existing silos must be broken down across discovery science and translational research as well as between different academic research disciplines and industry sectors.
 Regulatory challenges related to products that combine different technologies and services must be addressed by offering a neutral platform for all interested stakeholders to exchange experiences and views on issues such as harmonisation of approaches to evidence generation across sectors.
 The expected impact for both patients and healthcare would be the enabling of faster development of people-centred, safe, effective, cost-effective, and affordable health solutions along the health care pathway.
-To contribute to the achievement of the impacts of this objective, for example IHI JU will launch the topic "An innovative decision-support system for improved care pathways for patients with neurodegenerative diseases and comorbidities".
+SO2 is central to the mission of IHI JU, therefore it is expected that a significant number of topics of IHI JU will contribute to its impacts.
+In 2022 for example IHI JU will launch the topics "An innovative decision-support system for improved care pathways for patients with neurodegenerative diseases and comorbidities", "Combining hospital interventional approaches to improve patient outcomes and increase hospital efficiencies", and "Strengthening the European ecosystem for Advanced Therapy Medicinal Products (ATMPs) for rare diseases".

-All activities in scope of the scientific priorities of 2022 are expected to contribute to Specific Objective 3, which addresses patient-centricity of innovations and the challenge of effectively engaging with all relevant health care actors (patients and civil society, health care professionals, health care providers, regulators, health technology assessment bodies and payers) for the design and development of new and/or integrated health solutions.
+All activities in scope of the scientific priorities of 2022 are expected to contribute to Specific Objective 3 (SO3), which addresses patient-centricity of innovations and the challenge of effectively engaging with all relevant health care actors (patients and civil society, health care professionals, health care providers, regulators, health technology assessment bodies and payers) for the design and development of new and/or integrated health solutions.
 As stated in the IHI JU SRIA "Patients and end-users need to be involved in all stages of research, from project design through to implementation, to develop meaningful innovations".
+In addition one topic will be launched in 2022 directly contributing to SO3 impacts: "Patient generated evidence to improve outcomes, support decision making, and accelerate innovation".